yamagishi0824/spr_head_ct_age_1st/README.md

 The repository includes the following key components:

 - `train_infer.ipynb`: Notebook containing the training & inference process of the model.
-- `preprocess.ipynb`: Notebook for data preprocessing steps. (avalable soon)
+- `preprocess.ipynb`: Notebook for data preprocessing steps. (available soon)

 ## Solution Summary